mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  permission to access the geolocation API.
 If `false`{:.logic.block}, assume permission is granted.

+{:id="WebViewer.UsesCamera" .boolean .wo .do} *UsesCamera* : Specifies whether or not this 'WebViewer' can access the Camera of the phone.

 {:id="WebViewer.UsesLocation" .boolean .wo .do} *UsesLocation* : Specifies whether or not this `WebViewer` can access the JavaScript geolocation API.